TMJ Disorder Treatment

 Treatment of TMJ Disorder

-- Self care practises, such as eating soft foods, using heat packs and avoiding extreme movements like yawning and gum chewing
+- Self-care practices, such as eating soft foods, using heat packs, and avoiding extreme movements like yawning and gum chewing

 - Occlusal Adjustments, where teeth are ground down to bring the bite into balance

 - Repositioning of the jaw using a night guard (Occlusal Splint)

 - Prescription medication such as anti-inflammatory and muscle relaxants